 ‘Evil never tasted so good!’

-The Gingerdead Man is a 2005 American comedy horror feature film directed by Charles Band from a screenplay by William Butler and Domonic Muir (as August White) The Full Moon Entertainment production stars Robin Sydney, Ryan Locke, Alexia Aleman and Jonathan Chase.
+The Gingerdead Man is a 2005 American comedy horror film directed by Charles Band from a screenplay by William Butler and Domonic Muir (as August White) The Full Moon Entertainment production stars Robin Sydney, Ryan Locke, Alexia Aleman and Jonathan Chase.
 Gary Busey makes a brief appearance onscreen before his character is killed and he returns as the voice of The Gingerdead Man.

 John Carl Buechler designed the special effects.